 Six to eight volunteers per concert fulfill a variety of jobs, including staffing the information table, collecting donations, answering questions and greeting patrons.

-The Levitt Pavilion and its free concerts are funded by sponsorships, grants and foundations, an annual donor campaign, an annual benefit concert, a ticketed concert, nightly audience donations and donations
+The Levitt Pavilion and its free concerts are funded by sponsorships, grants and foundations, an annual donor campaign, an annual benefit concert, a summer ticketed concert, nightly audience donations and donations